M-arcus/cloudron-docs/knowledgebase/docs/security.md

 ```
 Port 202   # Do not use any other port.
 Only this port is not blocked by the Cloudron firewall
 ```

+!!! note "Port 202"
+    Note that we carefully chose port 202 because this port is specifically unblocked in `iptables` during the Cloudron installation.
+If you choose some other port, you have to configure `iptables` manually and be sure to persist those changes across reboots.

 The SSH service can be restarted using `systemctl restart sshd`.
 Use `ssh -p 202 root@ip` to connect to the server.